mumoshu/brigade-automation/README.md

-If you have followed the instructions above and are running these automations against the atomist-playground Slack team and GitHub organization, go ahead and edit the [notify-on-push][nop-repo] repository by adding some test to its [README][nop-readme].
+If you have followed the instructions above and are running these automations against the atomist-playground Slack team and GitHub organization, go ahead and edit the [notify-on-push][nop-repo] repository by adding some text to its [README][nop-readme].
 Once you have saved your changes, you should see that event appear in the console logs of your locally running automation client, followed by a log of the actions the event handler is taking.
 Once those actions